Code-Institute-Submissions/simon-the-chameleon/README.md

 - Login to GitHub.
 - Search for the repository belaventer/simon-the-chameleon and select it.
 - Select Settings on the Menu under the Repository name.
-- Under "GitHub Pages", use Branch drop-down menu and select Master Branch as the publishing source.
+- Under "GitHub Pages", use Branch drop-down menu and select Master Branch as the publishing source then click Save.
 - The page will be refreshed and the website is deployed.
 Return to GitHub Pages section to view the link to the deployed website.

-*<!--At the moment of submitting this Milestone project the Development Branch and Master Branch are identical.-->*

 ### Run the project locally:
 - Ensure you have Gipod Browser Extension for Chrome and you are logged in Gipod with your GitHub account.